maplibre/maplibre/CHARTER.md

 *Voting Member:* A person who can elect the Governing Board and vote on changes to the MapLibre Charter.

-*Governing Board:* The elected representatives of the MapLibre Community who help shape the Project's overall direction and who are responsible for the Project's finances.
+*Governing Board:* The elected representatives of the MapLibre Community who help shape the Organization's overall direction and who are responsible for the Organization's finances.

 *Third-party Organization:* A company or organization that uses MapLibre software for commercial or non-commercial purposes.